Vietnamese Coffee Guide: Da Nang, Hoi An, and Beyond

 Frequently Asked Questions

-It’s brewed with Robusta beans using a phin filter, often paired with condensed milk for a bold, creamy flavor that I can’t get enough of.
+It’s brewed with Robusta beans using a phin filter, often paired with condensed milk for a bold, creamy flavor that’s distinctly Vietnamese.

-Ca Phe Sua Da, iced coffee with condensed milk, is the classic everyone loves, including me on a hot day.
+Ca Phe Sua Da, iced coffee with condensed milk, is the classic everyone loves, especially on hot days.

 Absolutely!
 A phin filter and Robusta beans are all you need.
-Check our Coffee Recipes.
+Check our Coffee Recipes for detailed instructions.

-Mornings (6–8 AM) for the local buzz, or evenings for a laid-back vibe, like our family’s night outings.
+Mornings (6–8 AM) for the local buzz and social atmosphere, or evenings for a laid-back vibe perfect for relaxation.

 Recommended Products for Vietnamese Coffee